itrummer/CodexDB/README.md

 # Running CodexDB

 **WARNING: CodexDB generates Python code for query execution via large language models.
-Since CodexDB cannot guarantee to generate correct code, it is highly recommended to execute code remotely on a temporary machine.
-If executing CodexDB locally, executing the generated code may alter system state or delete files on hard disk.**
+Since CodexDB cannot guarantee to generate correct code, it is highly recommended to avoid running CodexDB on your primary machine.
+Instead, run CodexDB on a temporary EC2 instance and log into the Web interface from your primary machine.**

 1. Start the CodexDB Web interface (replace `[OPENAI_API_ACCESS_KEY]` with your OpenAI access key!):
 ```